 2) Experience the area around Porto even more by booking a guided tour.

-- Beautiful and Quirky Sintra, Portugal – Sintra, Portugal is a UNESCO World Heritage site full of stunning Portuguese castles, gardens and palatial villas.
-It also has a surprising quirky side!
+- Beautiful and Quirky Sintra, Portugal – Sintra, Portugal is a UNESCO World Heritage site full of stunning Portuguese castles, gardens, and palatial villas.
+It also has a surprisingly quirky side!

 - Our Lady of Mercy Church Arouca Portugal – Our Lady of Mercy Church Arouca Portugal is a tiny but stunning church crammed full of details like intricately painted religious artwork & tiled mosaics.

-*Disclosure – My visit to this restaurant was was complimentary, courtesy of Visit Portugal and Visit Porto and the North.
-This post also contains some affiliate links.
-If you book a tour, car rental, or hotel, I’ll earn a tiny commission at no extra cost to you.
+*Disclosure – If you book a tour or hotel, I’ll earn a tiny commission at no extra cost to you.
 Thanks for your support.